jkstrawn/typingTest/README.md

 + Map each word to a difficulty after storing in a database, then only get words for the current difficulty level, then when advance get a new set of words that are atthe next level
 + Add loading gif for beginning initializing
 + Filter next words based on difficulty
++ Add score to session based on percent correct of word to calculate real score on the finished word

 ## Partially Done ##
 + Word difficulty algorithm